crowdmob/integrate-server/NETWORK_CAMPAIGN_API.md

 -------------
 Make a get request to `GET http://deals.crowdmob.com/api/networks/{YOUR_CROWDMOB_PERMALINK}/ads.json` and the responding json will be in the following format.
 Replace `{YOUR_CROWDMOB_PERMALINK}` with the value provided by your CrowdMob Account Manager.

 <pre class="json">
+{"campaigns": [
   {
-     "id": 76, // CrowdMob's campaign ID that is unique to these bid amounts "network_max_total_spend": 100.0, // Total spend, in USD that can be spent by the network (e.g. AirPush) "network_max_spend_per_day": 20.0, // Total spend per day, in USD that can be spent by the network (e.g. AirPush) "starts_at": "1970-01-01T00:00:00+00:00", // Earliest date that the ads can be shown for this campaign ID "ends_at": null, // Last date that the ads can be shown for this campaign ID (or null for "forever") "app": {
+     "id": 76, // CrowdMob's campaign ID that is unique to these bid amounts "network_max_total_spend": 100.0, // Total spend, in USD that can be spent by the network "network_max_spend_per_day": 20.0, // Total spend per day, in USD that can be spent by the network "starts_at": "1970-01-01T00:00:00+00:00", // Earliest date that the ads can be shown for this campaign ID "ends_at": null, // Last date that the ads can be shown for this campaign ID (or null for "forever") "app": {